Enda Kenny: Presidency of the Council of the European Union

 For the first six months of 2013, Ireland took the Presidency of the Council of the European Union.
 The presidency is not an individual, but rather the position is held by a national government.
 The presidency's function is to chair meetings of the council, determine its agendas, set a work program and facilitate dialogue both at council meetings and with other EU institutions.

-Despite a reduced budget, in May 2013 talks in Brussels chaired by Kenny and then Tánaiste Eamon Gilmore saw the deadlock over the EU's nearly €1 trillion budget, which had persisted since November the previous year, finally broken.
+Despite a reduced budget, in May 2013 talks in Brussels chaired by Kenny and Tánaiste Eamon Gilmore saw the deadlock over the EU's nearly €1 trillion budget, which had persisted since November the previous year, finally broken.

 Promissory notes

 In February 2013, a deal was reached with the European Central Bank, in relation to the promissory note used to bail out the former Anglo Irish Bank.
 Kenny described it as "a good day for the country and its people".
 He told the Dáil that, as a result of the changes, there would be a €20 billion reduction in the borrowing requirement of the National Treasury Management Agency in the years ahead, but also cautioned that the agreement was not a "silver bullet".